What's inside

 Online Group Sessions

-Structured online and face to face group sessions offer parents a space to connect, reflect, and learn from each other.
-Sessions are optional and partly self-guided, following a simple format: a welcome, a short introduction to the topic, supporting materials, and space to share and connect.
-Parents can join at their own pace and use the platform for extra support between sessions.
+Structured online and face-to-face group sessions provide parents with space to connect with one another, reflect, and learn from shared experiences.
+Participation in these sessions is optional and partly self-guided, using a simple format such as a brief introduction to the topic, watching educational materials together, and creating space for open, non-judgmental sharing and exchange.
+Parents can participate at their own pace and use the platform for additional support between sessions.

 Agile development